Harmtan13/WirelessMatch/README.md

 * Calculate Auto-pay
 * Add Senior/Military plans
 * Line sorter function that decides lines based on lowest price, not set order for Mix & Match Plans
+* Find new Soft-Cap sort Function that doesn't slow down the system.

 ### AT&T
 * Calculate Auto-pay